 Your personal information may be used for any of the following (in addition to specific uses notified to you in a separate privacy collection statement provided at or about the time of collection):

 - verification of your identity (eg. for certification authority services or for marketing competition winners);

-- providing you or your employing entity with documents and information relevant to your or your entity’s participation in the eftpos payment system;
+- providing you or, where you work for an eftpos Member or participant entity or partner counterparty, your employing entity with documents and information relevant to your or your entity’s participation in the eftpos payment system;

 - providing you with information about or delivery of our products or services or such services ancillary to or necessary for those products or services (including in accordance with marketing campaigns);